danilo-ambrosio/bookstore/worklog.md

 allowed me to understand what would be the public methods, arguments, return types, etc...
 Next, once the test assertions were already in place, I implemented the code to make tests green.
 At this early implementation step, following what I drew in [this diagram](https://github.com/danilo-ambrosio/bookstore/blob/master/assets/grooming/initial-class-diagram.jpg), I noticed something confusing in my first domain class: the purpose of [inventory.Book](https://github.com/danilo-ambrosio/bookstore/blob/master/src/main/java/com/sporty/bookstore/domain/model/inventory/Book.java) was initially to deal with inventory operations, but I ended up adding logic related to financial processes.
 Result: too much responsibility for a class.
-Reminded me one of the golden rules of DDD: keep your aggregates smaller as much as possible.
+Such mistake reminded me of one of the golden rules of DDD: keep your aggregates smaller as much as possible.
 From experience, I know that's also good for scalability and responsiveness.

-### Step 4: Rethinking domain model and Integration Tests
+### Step 4: Rethinking domain model, Value Objects and Integration Tests

+Still in the inventory domain, I intentionally made all Book attributes as Value Objects.
+Among many benefits, this pattern makes code readable and methods easier to use.

+In this step, I also implemented some integration test cases.
+It required some greater effort due to unsuccessful embedded MongoDB setup, but, in the end, it really paid off (later, I'll tell why).
+As I adopted a kind of broader scope for integration tests by not mocking DB, [TestContainers](https://testcontainers.com/) met what I expected in terms of having a test environment closer to the reality.

+### Step 5: Pricing feature